+Listing

-Listing Our common stock is traded on the Nasdaq Capital Market under the symbol "OCCI".
+Our common stock is traded on the Nasdaq Capital Market under the symbol "OCCI".
 Our Series A Term Preferred Stock is traded on the Nasdaq Capital Market under the symbol "OCCIP".

-Use of Proceeds We intend to use the net proceeds from the sale of our securities pursuant to this prospectus to acquire investments in accordance with our investment objectives and strategies described in this prospectus and for general working capital purposes.
+We intend to use the net proceeds from the sale of our securities pursuant to this prospectus to acquire investments in accordance with our investment objectives and strategies described in this prospectus and for general working capital purposes.
 Each supplement to this prospectus relating to an offering will more fully identify the use of the proceeds from such offering.
-See " Use of Proceeds ."
-Distributions We intend to make regular quarterly cash distributions, payable monthly, of all or a portion of our GAAP-basis net investment income and annually distribute all or a portion of our "investment company taxable income" or "ICTI" (which generally consists of ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any) to stockholders.
-We also intend to make at least annual distributions of all or a portion of our "net capital gains" (which is the excess of net long-term capital gains over net short-term capital losses).
+See "Use of Proceeds."

+We intend to make regular quarterly cash distributions, payable monthly, in compliance with RIC requirements and consistent with the goal of maintaining distribution stability and satisfying the Company's capital and liquidity needs.
 See "Distribution Policy" and "Risk Factors - Our cash distributions to stockholders may change and a portion of our distributions to stockholders may be a return of capital."

 If our distributions exceed our ICTI in a tax year, such excess will represent a return of capital to our stockholders.
+A return of capital distribution will generally not be taxable to our stockholders.
+However, a return of capital distribution will reduce a stockholder's cost basis in our securities on which the distribution was received, thereby potentially resulting in a higher reported capital gain or lower reported capital loss when those securities are sold or otherwise disposed of.
 Additionally, in order to maintain a stable level of distributions, we may at times pay out less than all of our investment income or pay out accumulated undistributed income in addition to current net investment income.
 Subject to market conditions, dividend and capital gains distributions generally are used to purchase additional Shares pursuant to an automatic distribution reinvestment plan, as summarized below.
 However, an investor can choose to receive distributions in cash.
 Dividend and capital gains distributions generally are taxable to our stockholders whether they are reinvested in our shares of common stock or received in cash.
-See " Distribution Policy " and " Distribution Reinvestment Plan. " We generally intend to reinvest the capital returned to us from our investments.

-We generally intend to reinvest the capital returned to us from our investments.
-However, GAAP may require us to characterize all or a portion of our non-taxable (i.e., return of capital) distributions from our CLO investments as interest income.
+See "Distribution Policy" and "Distribution Reinvestment Plan."

+GAAP earnings are based on the effective yields derived from cash flows from the CLO securities without regard to timing of income recognition for tax purposes, which may cause our GAAP earnings to diverge from our ICTI.
 See "Risk Factors - Risks Related to Our Investments - CLO investments involve complex documentation and accounting considerations."

+Leverage